venkat-ala/book-app/README.md

-# DataTables
+# Book App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.
+This project is to list out books with pagination using Data Tables

 ## Development server